Eman8618/CreatingAnAPIwithPostgresSql-Express/README.md

 #### This project is created with the assistance of the starter project and contents of lessons that are
 #### provided from Udacity.
 I organized the routes and models as functions according to live
 #### sessions from our leader
-store have customer credentail to user to can add or update or delete any of products , and orders so if the doesn't have credential id then he cannot have permission for create ,update ,delete .
+store have customer credentail to user to can add or update or delete any of products , and orders so if the user doesn't have credential id then he cannot have permission for create ,update ,delete .
 Also user password have been hashed by pepper bcrypt libary and using jwt token for verify it
 ## For install packages that is used
 #####    npm install